cloudfoundry/metric-store-release/README.md

 Metric Store deployed within Cloud Foundry reads from the Loggregator system and registers with the [GoRouter](https://github.com/cloudfoundry/gorouter) at `metric-store.<system-domain>`.

-You can deploy Metric Store easily within [Cloud Foundry][cfd] by using this [operations file][ops-file].
+You can deploy Metric Store by using this
+[operations file][ops-file].

 ```